 Although we do not have a formal policy with respect to the grant of equity incentive awards to our executive officers, or any formal equity ownership guidelines applicable to them, we believe that equity grants provide our executives with a strong link to our long-term performance, create an ownership culture and help to align the interests of our executives and our stockholders.
 In addition, we believe that equity grants with a time-based vesting feature promote executive retention because this feature incents our executive officers to remain in our employment during the vesting period.
 Accordingly, our board of directors periodically reviews the equity incentive compensation of our named executive officers and from time to time may grant equity incentive awards to them in the form of stock options.
-In 2014, based upon our overall performance, we granted to Dr. Chen options to purchase 574,146 shares of our common stock, and to Mr. McDermott options to purchase 594,117 shares of our common stock.
+In 2015, based upon our overall performance, we granted to Mr. Iwicki options to purchase 3,392,379 shares of our common stock, Dr. Chen options to purchase 111,622 shares of our common stock, and to Mr. McDermott options to purchase 127,544 shares of our common stock.

 Prior to this offering, our executives were eligible to participate in the 2009 Plan.
-During 2014, all stock options were granted pursuant to the 2009 Plan.
-Following the closing of this offering, our employees and executives will be eligible to receive stock options and other stock-based awards pursuant to the 2015 stock incentive plan, or the 2015 Plan.
+During 2014 and 2015, all stock options were granted pursuant to the 2009 Plan.
+Following the closing of this offering, our employees and executives will be eligible to receive stock options and other stock-based awards pursuant to the 2016 stock incentive plan, or the 2016 Plan.